janpolowinski/dswarm-temporary-docu/Server-Install.md

 chown -R neo4j:adm /data/neo4j/log
 ```

 By default, the Neo4j Server is bundled with a Web server that binds to host localhost on port 7474, answering only requests from the local machine.
-If you need remote access to Neo4j UI, see [Secure the port and remote client connection accepts](http://docs.neo4j.org/chunked/stable/security-server.html#_secure_the_port_and_remote_client_connection_accepts)
+If you need remote access to Neo4j UI or the API, see [Secure the port and remote client connection accepts](http://docs.neo4j.org/chunked/stable/security-server.html#_secure_the_port_and_remote_client_connection_accepts)

 * * *